Professional Certificate in Mediation and Dispute Resolution

 What is the career outlook for mediators, and what skills or industries are relevant?

 Mediators have a strong career outlook.
-Nationally, employment for arbitrators, mediators, and conciliators is projected to grow 8% from 2020 to 2030, about as fast as the average for all occupations (U.S. Bureau of Labor Statistics).
+Nationally, employment for arbitrators, mediators, and conciliators is projected to grow 8% from 2020 to 2030, at about the same rate as the average for all occupations (U.S. Bureau of Labor Statistics).
 In Texas, employment is expected to increase by approximately 11% over the same period (Texas Workforce Commission / Texas Career Check).

 Mediators work in a wide range of industries, including government, non-profits, education, manufacturing, healthcare, technology, and finance.